jubayer0175/useful_stuff/README.md

-This is a repo to help my future self.
+This repo has bunch tools/command etc to get me started in many things.

 ### VIM setup